Moving Energy Efficiently

 European Emissions Trading Scheme

-The European Emissions Trading Scheme (EU ETS) is a cornerstone of the European Union’s policy to combat climate change and a key tool for reducing industrial greenhouse gas emissions in a cost-effective manner.
-Established in 2005, it is the first large emissions trading system in the world and remains the biggest one.
-The EU ETS operates on a “cap and trade” principle.
+The European Emissions Trading Scheme (EU ETS), also known as the European Union Emissions Trading System, is a cornerstone of the European Union’s policy to combat climate change and a key tool for reducing industrial greenhouse gas emissions cost-effectively.
+Launched in 2005, it is the first and largest international system for trading greenhouse gas emission allowances, covering more than 11,000 power stations and industrial plants in the 27 EU member states, as well as in Iceland, Norway, and Liechtenstein.

 This A.I.-generated glossary is intended to provide a convenient means to understand terminology used on this website in the context of physical commodities trading.
 Some terms may have alternative and/or expanded definitions that may not be relevant here and thus not included.
 Sources provided are for reference and not intended to be an endorsement of the broader content on that website.
 Suggestions, questions, or corrections can be provided in the comment box on definition pages.